 The benefits of a globalized supply chain are numerous but it also presents a new set of challenges to your network and managing your supply chain.
 To take advantage of the benefits of globalization, you need to know the negatives and how to respond to them.

-- Increased risk to your supply chain – When your materials, factories, and customers are spread around the globe that means your business is entirely at the mercy of global events, like natural disasters, port and border closures and changes to the geo-political landscape.
+2. Increased supply chain risk – When your materials, factories, and customers are spread around the globe that means your business is entirely at the mercy of global events, like natural disasters, port and border closures and changes to the geo-political landscape, or more recently, an event like the covid 19 pandemic.
+Another example is when factories in China close for several weeks for the Chinese New Year, which can result in supply chain disruption.

-- Increased competition – You can bet that if your company broke into a new market that there are several companies just like yours with the have access to the exact same supplies, products, labor pool, and customers as you.
-To stay in global market supply chains, you need to be as lean and efficient as possible.
+3. Increased competition – You can bet that if your company broke into a new market that there are several companies just like yours with the have access to the exact same supplies, products, manufacturing, and customers as you.
+The global economy requires supply chains to be as lean and efficient as possible.

 How Will Globalization Affect Your Supply Chain?